MickWest/sitrec/README.md

 prod_path: '/Users/mick/sitrec-deploy'
 ```

 `dev_path` is the path to the local server.
 Here `/Users/mick/Library/CloudStorage/Dropbox/Metabunk/` is the root of my local web server.
-A simple windows configuration might be:
+A simple Windows configuration might be:

 ```javascript
 dev_path: 'c:\\nginx\\html\\s\\sitrec',